IRS Forms

 Submission Mail to the address in current IRS guidance, use tracking, retain copies Creates proof of filing and speeds issue resolution

-After you sign, mail to the Ogden, Utah address listed in current IRS guidance.
+After you sign, mail to the Ogden, Utah address listed in current IRS guidance (Ogden is the only processing center for Form 8453‑X – do not send it to local IRS service centers or to the addresses used for Form 990 or other political organization filings).
 Addresses can change, so always confirm on the IRS page before you send.

 Who Signs